switch in minutes · keep your data

 Ask from your editornoMCP, your own AI answers free, computed not guessed

-Session replayyes, via Contentsquare (extra cost)no, deliberately
+Session replayyes, via Contentsquare (extra cost)event-based session inspector, not DOM replay

 when to keep Heap

-Self-host in 30 seconds
+Set up in 30 seconds

 questions